ImageMagick/Usage-Markdown/morphology/index.md

 In other words apply all the kernels to the same image at the start of the interation, merge them, then remove just those pixels, once only for all kernels.
 That is remove all the HMT selected pixels *simultaniously*.

-Basically you set the [Multi-Kernel Composition Setting](#kernel_compose) to use a '`Darken`' compose method, whcih will do exactly that.
+Basically you set the [Multi-Kernel Composition Setting](#kernel_compose) to use a '`Darken`' compose method, which will do exactly that.
 Specifically merging all the selected pixels for a single removal of selected pixels.
 For example...